 Overnight in Rotorua

-Day 7 - 20 April: Rotorua → Tauranga → Whangamatā → Whitianga
+Day 7 – 20 April: Rotorua → Tauranga → Whangamatā → Tairua

 Head north to the sun-drenched Bay of Plenty, stopping in Tauranga or Mount Maunganui for coastal views and coffee.
 Visit the Whangamatā Medical Centre to learn about healthcare across coastal regions.
-Continue to the Coromandel Peninsula, where you can dig your own thermal pool at Hot Water Beach or stroll to the world-famous Cathedral Cove.
+Continue to the Coromandel Peninsula, where, depending on the tide, you can dig your own thermal pool at Hot Water Beach or stroll to the world-famous Cathedral Cove.

-Day 8 – 21 April: Whitianga → Coromandel Town → Thames
+Day 8 – 21 April: Tairua → Coromandel Town → Thames → Auckland

 Follow one of New Zealand’s most beautiful coastal drives to Coromandel Town, meeting practitioners at the local Medical Centre and browsing artisan galleries.
 Continue to Thames, once a gold-rush capital and now home to a thriving rural hospital community.
-Celebrate your journey at a farewell dinner with new friends, reflecting on shared stories and the spirit of rural Aotearoa.
+Celebrate your journey at a farewell dinner with new friends atop the Auckland Sky Tower, reflecting on shared stories and the spirit of rural Aotearoa.

 TOUR INCLUSIONS